umcconnell/recaman/README.md

 with a<sub>0</sub> = 0

-By drawing semi-circles to the according terms of the sequence, we recieve a nice visualization:
+By drawing semi-circles to the according terms of the sequence, we receive a nice visualization:

 ![Visualization of Recamán's Sequence](./static/screenshot.png "Recamán's Sequence")